geerlingguy/ansible-role-filebeat/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    filebeat_version: 7.x # for Linux only, use filebeat_windows_version for Windows
+    filebeat_version: 7.x

-Controls the major version of Filebeat which is installed.
+Controls the major version of Filebeat which is installed, for Linux only, use **filebeat_windows_version** for Windows.

     filebeat_package: filebeat
     filebeat_package_state: present